 Best zombie impersonation

 Another way to guarantee some party laughs is to have a competition for the ‘best zombie impersonation’.
-Let the kids enjoy the spotlight for a couple moments whilst they try their best to act like a zombie.
+Let the kids enjoy the spotlight for a couple of moments whilst they try their best to act like a zombie.
 Even adults can join in for this one to make a funny fool of themselves.
 You might even want to set aside a couple of prizes for those who do the best zombie impersonations.

 Pumpkin carving